 Support the timely execution and effectiveness of the inspection program feedback process.

-05.03 Chiefs, Reactor Assessment/Reactor Inspection Branch (IRAB/IRIB), NRR/DRO
+05.03 Chiefs, Reactor Assessment/Reactor Inspection Branches (IRAB/IRIB), NRR/DRO

 Manage the inspection program feedback process for the ROP.

-Schedule and conduct periodic meetings with staff to establish priorit of new FBFs received, review the status of open FBFs, and adjust priorities accordingly to meet the timeliness goals specified in section 0801-06.
+Schedule and conduct periodic meetings with staff to establish the priority of new FBFs received, review the status of open FBFs, and adjust priorities accordingly to meet the timeliness goals specified in section 0801-06.
 Ensure the final resolution of feedback is approved by the cognizant technical branch chief or designated official.
 Approve inspector training as appropriate.

 05.04 Chiefs, Inspection Program Branches in NMSS and NSIR (Supervisors of Document Leads)

 Manage the feedback process in their respective inspection programs.
-Schedule and conduct periodic meetings to establish priorit of new FBFs, review the status of open FBFs, and adjust priorities to meet the timeline goals specified in section 0801-06.
+Schedule and conduct periodic staff meetings to establish the priority of new FBFs, review the status of open FBFs, and adjust priorities to meet the timeline goals specified in section 0801-06.
 Approve inspector training as appropriate.

 05.05 Feedback Form Review Panel

-anel convened and chaired by the chief, IRAB or IRIB, to .
-The F eview anel of the document leads, regional technical support branch chiefs (or Team Leaders), and cognizant technical branch chiefs.
+Upon request by the document lead or branch chief to obtain regional staff input, a panel is convened and chaired by the chief, IRAB or IRIB, to discuss the disposition of long-term FBFs.
+The FBF review panel consists of the document leads, regional technical support branch chiefs (or Team Leaders), and cognizant technical branch chiefs.
 The panel adheres to timeliness goals specified in section 0801-06.

 05.06 Chiefs, Technical Branches, NMSS, NRR, or NSIR